 Variable Description

 source The name of the source node or subject upon which the event was received.

 event The event to be processed.

 retriesLeft The number of retries remaining.

-ерс The EP context (org.overlord.rtgov.ep.EPContext), providing some utility functions for use by the script, including the handle method for pushing the result back into the network.
+ерс The EP context (org.overlord.rtgov.ep.EPContext), providing some utility functions for use by the script, including the handle method for pushing the result back into the network, getParameter method for obtaining custom properties, and various logging methods.